 Split + Heap

-Split impressions describe the treatment that each user receives when a split is evaluated.
-Attach split names and treatments as Heap events properties for a user's session.
+Split impressions describe the treatment that each user receives when a feature flag is evaluated.
+Attach flag names and treatments as Heap events properties for a user's session.

 Prerequisites

-- Split’s Javascript SDK evaluating split treatments client side
+- Split’s Javascript SDK evaluating feature flag treatments' client side

 - Heap’s Web Javascript snippet